mrinaljain/namaste-react/notes/Interview_Questions.md

 - behind the scenes reach has another tree structure which react compares with the virtual DOM and makes changes in the Virtual DOM
 -finally with the help of diffing ALgorithm this changes are shifted to the Orignal DOM in batches.

+#### 26. What is the difference between Shadow DOM and Virtual DOM?

+Shadow DOM is a private/protecte DOM inside the Browser DOM which is created by an external element like iframe. while Virtual DOM is part of the library.

+#### 27. What is React Fiber?

+React Fiber is the latest reconciliation Algorthim introduced in React 16 which improved the re-rendering process  wit the help of Virtual DOM.
+- it also batches similar state updates resulting even lesser DOM interaction.

+#### 28. What is the main goal of React Fiber?

+- Speed up reconciliation process
+- **Incremental Rendering**

 #### 29. What are controlled components?